Solaris (video game): Development

-Prior to working on Solaris, Doug Neubauer worked at Atari, Inc., where he made the computer game Star Raiders (1980), and later as an independent contractor for 20th Century Fox's new video game division, making film tie-in games for the Atari 2600.
+Prior to working on Solaris, Doug Neubauer worked at Atari, Inc., where he made the computer game Star Raiders (1980), and later as an independent contractor for 20th Century Fox's new video game division Fox Video Games, making film tie-in games for the Atari 2600.
 Among the games he developed for Fox were Alien, Mega Force and M*A*S*H. Neubauer hoped that making several film tie-in games would lead to him developing a game based on Star Wars.
 He found later that "just because a company makes a movie doesn't mean they have the rights to make a video game of the movie, Case in point, Star Wars.
 They didn't have the rights to it."

 Comic book inker Randy Emberlin (pictured in 2018) assisted his cousin, programmer Doug Neubauer, with the graphics in Solaris.

 Douglas Neubauer pitched Solaris to Atari in 1984.
 The company suggested making it into a video game tie-in for the film The Last Starfighter (1984).
 Atari flew Neubauer to Los Angeles for a screening of the film, but he soon found out that Jack Tramiel had bought the company and most of the staff was laid off.
 Neubauer described these lay offs as appearing like "the end of video games for Atari."
 Upon Tramiel's acquisition of the Atari consumer division and launch of the Atari ST computer line, Tramiel began focusing on reviving the Atari 2600.
 He hired Michael Katz from Epyx in November 1985 to take on the role of president for Atari's new Entertainment Electronics Division.
 The Atari 2600 was experiencing what video game historian Brett Weiss described as "a resurgence of sorts" following the video game company Nintendo's financial success with their Nintendo Entertainment System (NES) console.
 Atari would respond with re-releasing the Atari 2600 as a smaller, budget-priced revision in January 1986.
 In the same year, Atari would reconnect with Neubauer to revive his game, now titled Solaris.

 Mike Bevan wrote in Retro Gamer that fans of Neubauer's game Star Raiders (1980) sometimes considered Solaris to be the "true successor" to that game.
 Neubauer responded that the game is not a sequel.
 Solaris was made with 16K of bank-switching ROM and 256 bytes of RAM.
 Neubauer had his cousin, professional comic artist Randy Emberlin, help him with the graphics for the game.
 Solaris was completed by October 1986.
 Neubauer said that he gave Atari the "master EPROM" of the game and his engineering notes.
 He then found himself surprised that his brief write-ups and what he described as his "primitive little sketches" were taken nearly verbatim for the games manual.
 Neubauer joked decades later in an interview that "apparently Atari was cash-strapped at the time, but so strapped they couldn't afford a graphics artist?"
 The cover art of the game also reused illustrations from the Atari 2600 box art of Star Raiders (1982).